wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/dataverse-triggers-actions/includes/1-introduction.md

 -   Become familiar with Dataverse actions in Power Automate

--   Understand additional inputs available
+-   Understand other inputs available